TarVK/model-react/README.md

 This is why the Loader and LoaderSwitch component are particularly useful.
 By design of React's html element resolution, the `isLoading` and `getExceptions` functions passed to the loader will be invoked after the current element has finished executing its code block.

+##### Debounce

+By default the debounce delay is set to 0.
+This means that if multiple updates occur in the same cycle, react won't try to rerender multiple times.
+This delay can be increased for sources that may update very frequently, or set to -1 for an instantaneous response.

+##### forceRefreshTime

+`forceRefreshTime` can be used to make sure the shown data is never from before a given time.
+When this value (numeric timestamp) is provided, data will automatically refresh when too old at time of requesting the data.

 </details>

 ### getAsync

-getAsync can be used to transform a loadable data retriever into an async data fetch that resolves when all data finished loading.
+`getAsync` can be used to transform a loadable data retriever into an async data fetch that resolves when all data finished loading.

 #### Interface